|University of Queensland Quick Snap|

 Students choose from a comprehensive range of high-quality programs, with more than 375 programs and 4,000 courses available.

+UQ has three campuses in and around Brisbane, the capital city of the state of Queensland.
+Brisbane is the third-largest city in Australia, after Sydney and Melbourne, and it has a multicultural population of approximately 2 million.
+Brisbane’s lower cost of living (compared to cities such as Sydney and Melbourne) attracts new residents, as does the weather.
+The clear skies, warm, sunny days and mild nights promote an outdoor lifestyle, as does the 300-plus days of sunshine a year!
 Summer maximum average temperatures hover around 29 degrees Celsius and these months (December to February) do feature some hot and humid days.
 Winter months are mild and pleasant with average maximum temperatures of around 22 degrees Celsius.
-The minimum temperature in winter averages of around 9 degrees Celcius.
+The minimum temperature in winter averages around 9 degrees Celcius.

 Brisbane has all the advantages of a large modern city, yet it retains the friendliness and charm of a small regional town.
 In the 2013 edition of the Lonely Planet Australia travel guidebook, Brisbane was named "Australia's coolest city."

 An hour's drive south of the city, you will find the golden beaches and theme parks of the Gold Coast.
 North of Brisbane you will find the Sunshine Coast beaches, national parks, rainforests and attractions like Australia Zoo.
 Just off the coast you will find the pristine Stradbroke and Moreton islands, both popular day-trip and holiday destinations for locals and visitors alike.